mitotic/slidoc/README.md

 When converting to notebook format, indented code is not converted to a code cell (unless explicitly requested).

-Concepts: code, fenced; code, indented
+Tags: code, fenced; code, indented

 ---